vintasoftware/django-react-boilerplate/CONTRIBUTING.md

 > Make sure to replace all `fill-*`

-## How to add a 'Deploy to Heroku' button
+## How to add a "Deploy to Heroku" button

 Read [this](https://devcenter.heroku.com/articles/heroku-button#adding-the-heroku-button).

-P.S. if you want to deploy in a different way please check the `app.json` file for what needs to be configured.
+P.S. if you want to deploy in a different way, please check the `app.json` file for what needs to be configured.

-## PR Checklist

-Read [this](http://pullrequests.devchecklists.com) for a more detailed guide on best practices for opening PRs.